Xonshiz/comic-dl/ReadMe.md

 #### Note:
 * If you download the chapter separately, you will need to provide the `Manga Name` and `Chapter Number` yourself.
 Because MangaEden's API doesn't list those values in their JSON reply (weird).

+## Making The Configuration File
+Config file, a.k.a configuration file can be used to set few  default parameters like default download location, conversion type etc. You can pass the `--config-make` argument to make a config file.
+The tool will ask your various questions, you just have to type in your reply.
+If you don't want to set a certain value, just leave it empty and press "ENTER".

+Windows :
+`comic_dl.exe --config-make`

+Python (Linux/Mac) :
+`__main__.py --config-make`

+Tool will ask you which kind of conversion you want to provide on your downloads, by default.
+Just type in what you would type in with the arguments (cbz, pdf).
+If you don't want to perform any conversion, leave it empty and press enter.
+Next it'll ask you for "default download location".
+Just paste the location where you want to download all the stuff by default.
+If you leave this empty and press enter, then the script will download the stuff is its own directory.
+Next question would be "whether you want to add urls to download from".
+This feature is a support for #70 .
+If you want the script to download some manga/comic (from whatever latest chapter you have till the latest chapter that website has), then you're gonna have to type "Yes".
+It'll ask you for URL.
+Just pass in the URL to the details page of that comic/manga (The link you put in to download all the chapters of a comic/manga).
+Then, it'll ask for that Manga/Comic directory.
+You will have to paste the directory of that Manga/Comic main directory.

+For Example :
+I want to download [Gentleman Devil](http://mangafox.la/manga/gentleman_devil/) periodically.
+So, In the URL, I'll paste `http://mangafox.la/manga/gentleman_devil/` and for the directory, I will paste the address to that Manga's folder, i.e., `C:\Users\Xonshiz\Documents\GitHub\comic-dl\comic_dl\comic_downloads\Gentleman Devil`.

+After pressing enter, it'll ask you again, whether you want to add more URLs.
+If you want to, then type in "Yes" and repeat the above procedure of giving url and path.
+If you don't want to add anymore, then just enter "No" and press Enter.

+Next time you want to add more Manga/Comic in auto-download, then just fire up `--config-make` command and press "ENTER", if you don't want to change the previous values of "Conversion" and "default download location".

+This config file is made in the script's directory and is named as `comic_dl_config.config`.
+So, don't delete this file, if you don't want to repeat this process again.

+This feature is still experimental and will definitely have a lot of bugs.
+I'll try to fix them later.

+### How To Auto Download Chapters
+Make sure you have a valid config file first.
+After that, you can just pass `--auto-download` argument to download the new chapters.

+Windows :
+`comic_dl.exe --auto-download`

+Python (Linux/Mac) :
+`__main__.py --auto-download`

 ## Youtube Tutorial
 [![Check The YouTube Tutorial](https://img.youtube.com/vi/TmQYhLHEZxA/0.jpg)](https://www.youtube.com/watch?v=TmQYhLHEZxA)